Dr. Lena Fan: Combination lasers for pigmentation – True answer, or a waste of money?

 While we cannot show after photos due to PHMC regulations, I can show you some photos of how ex-patients with pigmentation looked before treatment, and explain why a combination approach was used to treat them.

 This is a photo of one of my patients, a 54 year old Chinese lady with large, patchy melasma on her cheeks.
 What she has is a “mixed” pattern type of melasma, presenting with both epidermal and dermal components.

 In the past, using an older approach, I would have taken 8-10 sessions of Starwalker Pico at $288 per session to see a 45-60% improvement in her condition.

 Using a combination approach, I managed to see an almost 70% improvement in her condition, using fewer sessions of combination lasers at a slightly more expensive price of $328 per session.

-Benefit #2: Combination lasers do less damage to the skin
+Benefit #2: Combination lasers for pigmentation do less damage to the skin

 Lasers, when used in combination, do not do more damage compared to when they are used individually.

 When combination treatments are tailored for our patients, we select lasers that target certain components involved in pigmentation development at specific layers of the skin (e.g. vessels within the dermal layer).

 Each laser in our arsenal has a particular wavelength and pulse duration.
 A laser used to treat the epidermis (surface layer) of the skin may cause unnecessary surrounding damage if it were to be also used for pigmentation that is situated deeper in the dermis (deeper layers).